Musashino Line: History

 The Musashino Line was initially envisioned as a "Tokyo Outer Loop Line" in a 1927 railway appropriations bill, but was not built for several decades due to World War II and its aftermath.
 Construction finally began in November 1965.

 In 1967, a train carrying jet fuel to Tachikawa Air Base in western Tokyo exploded while passing through Shinjuku Station.
 This disaster led to the banning of freight trains on railway lines in central Tokyo and sped the development of the Musashino Line as an alternative route.
 Because most of the line passed through sparsely populated areas, it was initially envisioned as a freight-only line.
 However, opposition from local residents, at the same time as the violent landowner battles plaguing Narita International Airport, led the railway authorities to agree to passenger service as well.

 The first section of the line between Fuchū-Hommachi and Shin-Matsudo opened on 1 April 1973.
 Train services were operated using 6-car 101-1000 series EMUs, which were modified specially for the line to comply with government regulations concerning fire resistance of trains operating through long tunnels, as the line included the 4380 m Higashi-Murayama Tunnel (東村山トンネル) between Shin-Kodaira and Shin-Akitsu stations, and the 2563 m Kodaira Tunnel (小平トンネル) between Shin-Kodaira and Nishi-Kokubunji stations.
 Services operated at 15-minute intervals in the morning peak, and at 40-minute intervals during the daytime off-peak.

 The southern freight-only line from Fuchū-Hommachi to Tsurumi opened on 1 March 1976.
 The eastern section of the line from Shin-Matsudo to Nishi-Funabashi opened on 2 October 1978.

 Inter-running to and from the Keiyo Line commenced on 1 December 1988.

 From the start of the 1 December 1996 timetable revision, all of the Musashino Line 103 series sets were lengthened from six to eight cars.

 On 20 August 2016, station numbering was introduced with stations on the Musashino line being assigned station numbers between JM10 and JM35.
 Numbers increase in the counter-clockwise direction towards Fuchu-Hommachi.

+Future plans

+In June 2025, JR East and Seibu Railway announced a plan to enable through service between the Seibu Ikebukuro Line to the Musashino and Keiyo Lines by fiscal 2028.
+The service would be achieved through a junction near Shin-Akitsu Station on the Musashino Line.